For people with disabilities, COVID-19 challenges are a lot like daily life | Provided by Northwest Center

 “Some people are not able to talk for themselves, so that’s why I am a voice for people with disabilities,” he says.

-Inclusion is good for everyone, Tarley stresses.
+Inclusion is good for everyone, Farley stresses.
 When businesses overlook someone with a disability, they miss out on great talent.

 “There are people with disabilities who are successful engineers and computer programmers, for example,” she says.
 “But because they may interact with people differently or are in a wheelchair, they’re treated as though they don’t belong in certain places.”